balaramakrishnanagidi/KlipKart_E_commerce/Frontend/user/klipkart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+About the project:

+This is the frontend for the web application called "Klipkart", this is basicaly an e commerce application which is developed using mostly utilized and important concepts in present day industry.
+--> JWTs are used to authenticate and maintain/track session activities.
+--> site is made resonsive using css @media queries --> This webapp is made to accept and process dynamic data from other admin console if needed or the data may be posted using postman.
+--> carousels, cards, jwt, interceptor, cart handling many other such features are utilised in developing this project.